-Recently, in the machine learning literature, online control problem with any bounded adversarial disturbance, called online nonstochastic control, has gained considerable attention, among which \cite{hazan2020nonstochastic, simchowitz2020improper, chen2021blackbox} leveraged OLS method to recover the matrix and attained $O(T^{2/3})$ regret.
-However, this polynomial regret implies a substantial cumulative loss, leading to an impractical algorithm for real-world applications.
-To address more applicable situations, \cite{feng2021adv, yalcin2023exact, zhang2024exact} assumed that adversarial attacks occur with probability less than 1, and exactly recover the true matrix with a non-smooth $l_2$-norm estimator defined by $\argmin_{A\in\mathbb{R}^{d\times d}}\sum_{t=0}^{T-1}\|x_{t+1}-Ax_t\|_2$.
+Recently, in the machine learning literature, the online control problem with any bounded adversarial disturbance, called online nonstochastic control, has gained considerable attention, among which \cite{hazan2020nonstochastic, simchowitz2020improper, chen2021blackbox} leveraged the OLS method to recover the matrix and attained $O(T^{2/3})$ regret.
+However, this regret implies a substantial cumulative loss, leading to an impractical algorithm for real-world applications.
+To address more applicable situations, \cite{feng2021adv, yalcin2023exact, zhang2024exact} assumed that adversarial disturbances occur with probability less than 1, and recovered the true matrix with a non-smooth $l_2$-norm estimator defined by $\argmin_{A}\sum_{t=0}^{T-1}\|x_{t+1}-Ax_t\|_2$.
 In this case, practicality is achieved since the regret does not grow after the exact recovery.
-However, they assumed that each nonzero adversarial attack follows a zero-mean sub-Gaussian distribution, which restricts the range of possible attacks.
+However, they assumed that each nonzero adversarial disturbance has a zero mean, which overlooks the possibility of systemic bias in the disruptions.